tayloraswift/swift-unidoc/Guides/docs.docc/Quickstart.md

 swift run -c release unidoc-build local swift-collections -I ..
 ```

+You should be able to view the symbol graph and its documentation at `http://localhost:8080/tags/swift-collections`.

+@Image(source: "Swift Collections tags.png", alt: "Swift Collections") {
+>   The `swift-collections` documentation.
+}

-Now, let’s generate documentation for a package that depends on `swift-collections`.
+Finally, let’s generate documentation for a package that depends on `swift-collections`.
 Download the source code for [swift-async-algorithms](https://github.com/apple/swift-async-algorithms) to another sibling directory.

 ```bash
 cd ..